Google My Business Guide for small business owners in Nigeria.

 Your business prominence in local search result can be improved through customer reviews and ratings.
 In addition, your ranking in web results also influence local search optimization.

-How to set up Google My Business for small business owners
+Google My Business guide for small business owners – set up

 Step 2: Enter Your Business Name and Address in the Search Box